awsdocs/aws-systems-manager-user-guide/doc_source/sysman-patch-patchgroups.md

 |  Group 2  |  `key=OS,value=Windows`  |
 |  Group 3  |  `key=OS,value=Windows` `key=Patch Group,value=QA`  |

-For this example, we also have these two Windows patch baselines:
+For this example, we also have these two Windows Server patch baselines:

 ****